Wake Up Jeff!: Synopsis

 Greg, Anthony, and Murray are standing with an empty glass box.
-They can hear some one snoring and they are saying its coming from inside the box, but no one is inside the box or could they.
+They can hear someone snoring and say it is coming from inside the box, but nobody is inside the box.
 Greg has Anthony and Murray cover the box with a drape, they spin it around, and chants some magic words when they count to three.
 1, 2, 3, "Wiggle Waggle".
 They lift the drape and Jeff is there, but he's asleep.
 They ask everyone to wake him up.
-1, 2, 3, WAKE UP JEFF! and then Jeff wakes up, wondering what he's doing in a box.
+1, 2, 3, WAKE UP JEFF! and then Jeff wakes up, wondering what he is doing in a box.

 Murray tells Jeff to not fall asleep again and said we neeeeeeed YOU! for the next song.